 PEN America views online harassment as a clear threat to free expression.

 For years, online harassment was dismissed in some quarters as less real, or less harmful, than harassment in the “real world.”
-More recently, after sustained efforts and pressure from those who bear the brunt of this harassment—women, people of color, LGBTQ+ individuals and people identifying with other marginalized or threatened groups—social media companies and the broader public have begun to take this issue seriously.
-There is now a growing recognition that online harassment can affect its targets’ freedom to express themselves, their livelihoods, and their mental and physical health.
-It is also clear that online harassment can extend to the offline world, especially for those who receive direct, specific threats of sexual violence, bodily harm, and even death, and who have their personal information published without their consent (known as “doxing”).
+More recently, after sustained efforts and pressure from those who bear the brunt of this harassment—women, independent journalists, marginalized or threatened groups—social media companies and the broader public have begun to take this issue seriously.

 When people stop speaking out and writing about particular topics due to fear of reprisal, everyone loses.
 The ability to freely give and receive information—to make an argument, to read about someone else’s point of view or personal experience, to offer new data or a fresh idea that changed your mind and could change someone else’s—is an essential part of freedom of expression.
 Online harassment directly harms the free flow of information by deterring participation in public discourse.
 People are targeted not only for what they write and publish online but often simply for being an outspoken member of a particular group—for their race, their faith, their gender identity, their disability.
-Even more troublingly, this problem is at its worst when people are trying to engage with the most complex, controversial, and urgent questions facing our society: questions about politics, race, religion, public policy, the rights of marginalized groups, and social norms.
+Even more troublingly, this problem is at its worst when people are trying to engage with the most complex, controversial, and urgent questions facing our society: questions about politics and transparency, race, religion, public policy, the rights of marginalized groups, and social norms.

-Studies have shown that people of color, LGBTQ+ individuals, and women are more likely to experience more severe forms of cyber harassment that affect their personal lives and result in mental and emotional distress.
-Thus the people who are most directly experiencing the effects of, for example, racial profiling, sexual harassment, discrimination against transgender individuals, or crackdowns targeting immigrants may hesitate to speak out about these problems online, where much of our public discourse now takes place.
-This is an unacceptable constraint on online discourse.
-No one should have to contend with death threats, the posting of their home address, or a torrent of abusive language just to take part in public debate.
-We must make online spaces accessible for all voices.
-Democratic structures depend on a robust, healthy discourse in which every member of society can engage.
+It is well-established that people from marginalized groups are more likely to experience more severe forms of cyber harassment that can affect their personal lives and result in mental and emotional distress.
+As a result, those who most intensely feel the effects of online abuse may be all the more hesitant to speak out about these problems online.
+This chilling effect is an unacceptable constraint on online discourse.
+No one should have to contend with death threats, the posting of their home address, or a torrent of abusive language just to continue their work or take part in public debate.
+We must make online spaces safe and accessible for all voices.

 The Field Manual is only a first step, however.
 We and many others have a role to play in advocating for freedom from harassment online.